Share your H1B, GRE, MS, L1, etc. experience with our Readers here

 Series: Settle in US or India?
 Life in USA vs. India?
 Move back?

-If you were to ask any Indian or international living in US, this is probably the most thought or discussed question: “Settle in US or go back home?”
+If you were to ask any Indian or international living in US, this is probably the most thought or discussed question: “Should I settle in US or go back to home country?”
 There are similar thoughts for people in India or any other country too.
 I lived in India and US for quite some time, so I can share my thoughts on both of them.
 Some of the common questions everyone encounter are :

 • Life in USA vs. Life in India ?